davidorme/Masters_GIS/_sources/practical_4/LEC_week.md

 ---
 class: danger
 ---
-Everyone in the class will have access to the same data but each group will be assigned a specific question that needs to be answered by Friday 20th November 2020.
+Everyone in the class will have access to the same data but each group will be assigned a specific question that needs to be answered by the Friday sessions of this week.
 Instructions for this exercise will be in boxes like this one.

 On Friday, one representative from each group (make sure to decide this beforehand), will present their results on a single slide.
 A discussion will